Drlinglong/V3_Mod_Localization_Factory/README_EN.md

 We've hidden complex technology behind the scenes, so you can enjoy the purest and simplest localization experience.

 #### **Powerful AI Translation Core**
-*   **Multiple AI Engines to Choose From**: Built-in support for industry-leading AI translation services such as Gemini, OpenAI, DeepSeek, Grok, Ollama, allowing you to choose the one that suits you best.
+*   **Multiple AI Engines to Choose From**: Built-in support for industry-leading AI translation services such as Gemini, OpenAI, DeepSeek, Grok, Ollama, [ModelScope, and SiliconFlow](./docs/en/user-guides/using_modelscope_and_siliconflow.md), and even allows technical users to [connect to any custom service](./docs/en/user-guides/using_custom_openai_api.md).
+You can choose the one that suits you best.
 *   **Game Terminology, Accurate Translation**: Features an intelligent glossary system.
 It acts like an experienced player who understands the game, automatically recognizing specialized terms like "convoy" or "ideology" and ensuring consistent translation throughout the Mod, avoiding the stiffness of machine translation.
 *   **No Fear of Strange Files**: Paradox game file formats can sometimes be "tricky," but our tool handles them with ease, ensuring all text can be found and translated.
 *   **No Fear of Large Files**: Encountering a huge text file with tens of thousands of lines?
 The tool automatically breaks it into smaller chunks for stable and reliable processing.